Afghan women forced from banking jobs as Taliban take control | Law-Order

 Afghan women forced from banking jobs as Taliban take control

-The Taliban, who ruled Afghanistan from 1996 to 2001, have overrun https://www.reuters.com/world/asia-pacific/embassies-get-staff-out-afghanistan-taliban-claim-two-big-cities-2021-08-13 many of Afghanistan's biggest cities in recent days and are closing in on the capital Kabul.
-Under the group's strict interpretation of Islamic law, women could not work, girls were not allowed to attend school and women had to cover their face and be accompanied by a male relative if they wanted to venture out of their homes.
+The Taliban have steadily overrun the country since U.S. troops began withdrawing in May and the insurgents entered the capital on Sunday.
+When they last ruled Afghanistan from 1996 to 2001, women could not work, girls were not allowed to attend school and women had to cover their face and be accompanied by a male relative if they wanted to venture out of their homes.

 In early July, as Taliban insurgents were seizing territory from government forces across Afghanistan, fighters from the group walked into the offices of Azizi Bank in the southern city of Kandahar and ordered nine women working there to leave.
 The gunmen escorted them to their homes and told them not to return to their jobs.
 Instead, they explained that male relatives could take their place, according to three of the women involved and the bank's manager.